harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

   <p align="center">Home Page</p>
 </div>

-# Netflix Clone Application Deployment on Kubernetes Cluster (DevSecOps Project)
+# Netflix Clone Application Deployment on Kubernetes (DevSecOps Project)

 ## Overview
 This project demonstrates the deployment of a Netflix clone application on a **Kubernetes (K8s) cluster** using **Jenkins** for CI/CD automation and **ArgoCD** for GitOps-based deployment.
 It incorporates DevSecOps practices to ensure security and monitoring at every stage of the deployment pipeline.

 ## Goals
-The primary goal of this project is to:
+The primary goals of this project are to:
 - Deploy a Netflix clone application on a **Kubernetes cluster**.
-- Implement **DevSecOps** practices using industry-standard tools.
-- Automate the CI/CD pipeline using **Jenkins** and **ArgoCD**.
+- Automate the CI/CD pipeline using Jenkins, Docker, and ArgoCD.
+- Integrate DevSecOps tools like SonarQube, Trivy, and OWASP Dependency-Check for enhanced security.
-- Ensure robust application security and performance monitoring.
+- Ensure continuous monitoring using Prometheus and Grafana.

 ---

 ## Tools & Technologies Used
+### **Development Tools**
+- **Node.js**: Backend framework for the Netflix clone application.
+- **Docker**: Containerization platform to package the application and its dependencies into lightweight containers.

 ### **DevSecOps Tools**
 - **SonarQube**: For static code analysis to maintain code quality and detect vulnerabilities.
 - **Trivy**: For scanning Docker images for vulnerabilities.